fkarakas/go-runtime-metrics/README.md

 	if err != nil {
 	   // handle error
 	}

+	...
 }
 ```

-## 3- access dashboard 'Go runtime'
+## 3- Access dashboard 'Go runtime'

-wait for metrics and go to the dashboard Go runtime.
+Wait for metrics collect and go to the dashboard Go runtime.
 If not selected, choose the right `measurement` in the dashboard top drop down list.

 http://localhost:3000/d/1/go-runtime?orgId=1&from=now-15m&to=now&refresh=5s